 It can be difficult for an IT department in any industry to convince a CFO to write a bigger check for computer hardware.
-The fact remains that medical grade computers are going to be more expensive than a commercial grade computer.
+The fact remains that healthcare computers are going to be more expensive than a commercial grade computer.
 But it is also important to understand that IT hardware is, at a minimum, a 5-year investment.
 So when you are planning your IT budget, you need to look at it from a long-term view rather than a short-term expense.

 In this blog, we are going to provide you with some ammunition to take with you to your next budget meeting to help you understand the true ROI of medical grade computers.